Kristina01111000/lavendersite/README.md

     - pollinator positions gonna be political
     - send newsletter to both of our email addresses so we can see it
-    - put the link on the bottom of page right above footer, also link to it from events column added shipping warning to cart, checkout page and shop page make the shop page look better make the bundle chunks add the pickup line to the descriptions of the plants
+    - put the link on the bottom of page right above footer, also link to it from events column added shipping warning to cart, checkout page and shop page, in more places? make the shop page look better make the bundle chunks add the pickup line to the descriptions of the plants